LightningCreations/lclib/doc/SpecialObjectTypes.md

 # Special Object Types #
-LCLib C++ Defines a set of special Object types, which have special privileges in LCLib.
+LCLib C++ Defines a set of Concepts, which have special privileges in LCLib.

 ## Byte Types ##